kirankangane/KiranKangane_DSA_LabAlgo2/README.md

-# Problem statement 1: PayMoney
+# Problem statement 1: PayMoney-DailyTarget
 PayMoney. processes thousands of transactions daily amounting to crores of Rupees.
 They also have a daily target that they must achieve.
 Given a list of transactions done by PayMoney and a daily target, your task is to determine at which transaction PayMoney